piotrrus/angular-forms/README.md

 ## Some ideas how to create forms according to some OOP rules

 A most common mistakes while creating Angular apps are:
-- Lack of OOP rules  - for example inheritance - so we repeat the code.
+- We repeat the code.
-- Error field messages in html part of component is a usual string.
+- Error field messages in html part of component is a usual string placed directly into html file.
-- Forms are separated classes, embedded into form component.
+- Forms fields definitions are often placed into component.

 ## OOP rules
 Forms are one of most used Angular functionality.
 Often placed in other components, mixed with form class declaration.
-According to DRY, and Single responsibility rule i prefer to divide form component into form declaration class and form component.
+According to DRY, and Single Responsibility rule i prefer to divide form component into form declaration class and form component.
-Some common function for form component  has been move to Base Form Class - in this case function providing messages (getErrorMessage) for form fields.
+Some common function for form component has been move to Base Form Abstract Class - in this case function providing messages (getErrorMessage) for form fields and checkFormAndEmit for emmiting form values and validation.
 Now when we extend our component with the BaseComponent, and we can use getErrorMessage function without repeating the code.

 ## Error field messages